Manisha-Devi/whatsapp-baileys-bot/replit.md

 # Overview

+This is a WhatsApp bot application built with Baileys (WhatsApp Web API) that manages business operations for a bus transportation company.
+The bot provides two main features:
+1. **Daily Reports**: Submit daily operational reports including expenses (diesel, adda fees, union fees), collections (cash and online), and automatic cash handover calculations
+2. **Bookings Management**: Handle customer bookings with passenger details, routes, vehicle assignments, and payment tracking

-This is a WhatsApp bot application built with Baileys (WhatsApp Web API) that manages daily business operations for a bus transportation company.
-The bot enables users to submit daily reports including expenses (diesel, adda fees, union fees), collections (cash and online), and calculates cash handover amounts.
-It provides a conversational interface for data entry, validation, and retrieval, with data persistence using LowDB (JSON-based database) and integration with Google Sheets for reporting.
+The bot provides conversational interfaces for data entry, validation, and retrieval, with data persistence using LowDB (JSON-based database) and integration with Google Sheets for reporting.

 # User Preferences